bpk667/ElFenixDeJade/rules/basic_rules.md

 Attack are direct actions against an enemy (non collateral actions)

 - **Difficulty** equal to the Enemy Defense.
 - For every success, the Enemy loses 1 Grit.
 - Examples:
   - Enemy with Basic Defense:
     - 2 Basic Successes    : Enemy loses 2 Grit.
     - 1 Critical Success   : Enemy loses 3 Grit.

-Examples of attacks.
+**Examples of attacks**
 - Melee                                   : `Brawn+Fight`.
 - Ram with the car                        : `Nerves+Drive`.
 - knock scaffolding down over their heads : `Focus+Fix`.

 ### Reaction

 All Reaction Rolls made during combat are **Dangerous Rolls**.

 - Difficulty equal to the Enemy Attack.
 - If fail, lose some Grit.
   - **Optional, Damage Control**.
 Can spend smaller successes to do some Damage Control.

-Examples of reactions.
+**Examples of reactions.**
 - Attack with fists and metal bars : `Brawn+Fight`
 - Shoot at you                     : `Brawn+Stunt`
 - Try to crush or choke you        : `Brawn+Endure`
 - Try to push you the ground       : `Brawn+Force`
 - Throw tables and chairs at you   : `Nerves+Stealth`
 - Try to surround you              : `Nerves+Awareness`

 As a general rule, all Heroes taking part in combat must make the same Reaction Roll.

 Usually, all Heroes fighting against the same Enemy defend themselves by making the same Reaction Roll with the same Attribute and Skill.

 In corner cases, when the situation benefits from it, each Hero can make a different Reaction Roll based on their situation.

 This adds complexity and make combat longer.

 #### Extra Reactions